You are currently viewing What Are Minor Cannabinoids? Everything You Need to Know About Their Role in Cannabis

 Image Courtesy: www.frontiersin.org

-Minor cannabinoid compounds primarily bind to two main receptor types:
+Minor cannabinoids primarily bind to two receptor types:

-• CB1 receptors: Predominantly found in the brain and central nervous system, these receptors affect functions like mood, memory, and pain perception.
+• CB1 receptors – predominantly found in the brain and central nervous system, influencing mood, memory, and pain perception

-• CB2 receptors: Primarily located in immune cells throughout the body, these receptors regulate inflammation, immune response, and peripheral pain signals.
+• CB2 receptors – primarily located in immune cells throughout the body, regulating inflammation, immune response, and peripheral pain signals

 Types of Minor Cannabinoids and Their Potential Benefits